 This fantastic reservoir just beyond the city centre was serendipitously created when the limestone quarry operating here accidentally pierced the water table.
 Though officially prohibited and the site of frequent accidents, the irresistible blue, seemingly bottomless water is immensely popular with locals for swimming and cliff diving in summer.
 Unfortunately there is at least one death at Zakrzówek each year on average, so please take caution while visiting.
 If you're determined to get in the water, we recommend you do so through the scuba diving school that operates here; the depth varies from 7-21m (23-69ft) and the bottom is cluttered with all kinds of things that shouldn’t be there: several vehicles and sunken boats, including a small aircraft with two fake skeletons in the cockpit, as well as the former changing rooms of the quarry workers.

 The nearest transport stops are 'Kapelanka' and 'Norymberska;' take tram 18 or bus 194 to get there.
-There are no shops or eateries in the immediate vicinity, so pack in, but also pack out (waste bins are also few and far between).
+There are no shops or eateries in the immediate vicinity, so pack in, but also pack out (waste bins are very few, far between and often overflowing).

 Show on map